Mu Sigma: History

 Mu Sigma was founded by Dhiraj Rajaram, a former strategy consultant at Booz Allen Hamilton and PricewaterhouseCoopers, in 2004.

 In 2008, Mu Sigma raised its first institutional investment round of $30 million from FTVentures (now FTV Capital).
 In April 2011, the company raised an additional $25 million from Sequoia Capital.
 In December 2011, the company announced a $108 million round of financing from Sequoia and growth equity investor General Atlantic.
 In February 2013, Mu Sigma received an investment of $45 million from MasterCard, which placed the company over the $1 billion (Rs.
 5,400 crore (Note: At time of transaction)) milestone.

 In early 2016, the company was sued by Aon Corp founder Pat Ryan, who discussed that Mu Sigma lowballed its own growth prospects in order to buy back Ryan's stake in the company.

-In October 2016, after the divorce of Ambiga Subramanian, who was serving as CEO at the time, Dhiraj Rajaram assumed the role of CEO.
+In October 2016, after the divorce of Ambiga Subramanian, who was CEO at the time, Dhiraj Rajaram assumed the role.